Xangis/magma/README.md

 Source code is in the /src directory.
 To build on a standard Linux system, run "make std".
 To build on Windows, open MagmaMUD.sln with Visual Studio and build.

+Magma has been tested with both gcc and clang on Linux.

 This codebase was used as the base for Basternae II: Phoenix Rising MUD.
 There is a Basternae 3 MUD currently running, but it does not use this code, but rather a new codebase written using C# .NET.